 When you support someone with dementia your needs often get lost, but in order to keep on caring, you also need to find ways to manage your stress and care for yourself.

 You might find it valuable to meet and talk to others in similar situations.

-Monthly carer support groups are run throughout metropolitan Adelaide.
+Monthly carer and community support groups are run throughout metropolitan Adelaide.
 There are also activities which give carers a break from their caring roles and also enable them to connect with other carers.

 To find out more contact us on 8433 9555 or email SupportTeam@carersupport.org.au